How to create a winning sales motion for your SMB: definition, benefits, examples and best practices

 Building a strong sales motion means assessing and refining your methods and criteria to qualify potential customers (i.e., your lead qualification machine).

 Your ideal customer profile (ICP) and buyer personas determine the criteria.
-If you use the BANT framework, for example, what level of budget, authority, need and timing qualifies someone?
+Say you use the BANT framework.
+What level of budget, authority, need and timing qualifies someone?

 Sales motion: How creating ideal customer profiles determines the criteria to qualify potential customers

-If lots of leads go cold at any point after qualification, you need to revisit your strategy.
-Tweaking it will help ensure reps have high-quality leads to nurture so they can use their selling time and effort effectively.
+If many leads go cold after qualification, revisit your strategy.
+Tweaking it helps reps focus on high-quality leads, so they can use their time and effort more effectively.

 3. Pitching

-A successful pitch makes a compelling case for why the prospect should choose your solution over competitors, which makes closing more straightforward.
+A successful pitch makes a compelling case for why a prospect should choose your solution over competitors, which makes closing more straightforward.

 4. Closing

-Closing is where all the previous steps come together to secure the prospect’s commitment.
+Closing a sale is where all the previous steps come together to secure the prospect’s commitment.

-To close efficiently, you’ll need to do more than ask for the sale.
-You must also address all remaining objections and reinforce your solution’s value.
-Once again, your exact approach will depend on your sales methodology.
+To close efficiently, you’ll need to do more than ask.
+You must also address all remaining objections and reinforce the value of your solution.
+Your exact approach will depend on your sales methodology.

-For example, if you use the SPIN selling technique (situation, problem, implication, need-payoff), you might recap these points to make purchasing the natural next step.
+Say you use the SPIN selling technique (situation, problem, implication, need-payoff).
+You might recap the crucial points that make up the acronym, so purchasing is the natural next step.

 “From all our discussions, I get that excessive admin forces you to neglect customer relationships.
 Losing customers isn’t sustainable, but our automation tool will stop that.
 Are you ready to start freeing time and strengthening your business?”

-Whichever methodology you apply to your sales process, your aim at this stage is to make the transition from prospect to customer smooth and positive.
+Whichever methodology you apply to your sales process, make the transition from prospect to customer smooth and positive.

-Effective closing sets the foundation for a long-term, high-value relationship and aids the last step of your sales motion.
+Effective closing sets the foundation for a long-term, high-value relationship.

 5. Relationship-building